nerzh/everscale-client-ruby/README.md

    Data that must be signed encoded in `base64`.
   - unsigned: String

-   Signer's secret key - unprefixed 0-padded to 64 symbols hex string
+   Signer's secret key - unprefixed 0-padded to 128 symbols hex string (concatenation of 64 symbols secret and 64 symbols public keys).
+See `nacl_sign_keypair_from_secret_key`.
   - secret: String